 - Calcium gluconate ( Contains 9% elemental calcium)

 Generality people prefer chewable calcium carbonate as it is cheaper than calcium citrate and contains 40% elemental calcium.
-It is always recommended to consult your doctor before taking calcium supplements because taking excess supplements dose can involve you in serious problem e.g, kidney stone.
+It is always recommended to consult your doctor before taking calcium supplements because taking excess supplements dose can involve you in serious problem e.g, a kidney stone.

-Phosphorous is most essential mineral after calcium and it plays a vital role in growth, reaping of body cells and tissues.
-According to study, approximately 85% of phosphorus can be found in bones and teeth and rest can be found in different body cells.
+Phosphorous is the most essential mineral after calcium and it plays a vital role in growth, reaping of body cells and tissues.
+According to a study, approximately 85% of phosphorus can be found in bones and teeth and rest can be found in different body cells.
 Both calcium and phosphorous give strength and structure to bones.

-Role of phosphorous in body
+Role of phosphorus in the body

-- Phosphorous helps in movement of muscles.
+- Phosphorous helps in the movement of muscles.

 - It filters waste from kidney and keeps you away from kidney diseases.